jx2lee/my-vimrc-setting/README.md

 # .vimrc

 ```
-i" set the runtime path to include Vundle and initialize
+" set the runtime path to include Vundle and initialize
 " All of your Plugins must be added before the following line
 set rtp+=~/.vim/bundle/Vundle.vim
 call vundle#begin()